Rounding is used when we talk about simplifying a sum to have fewer or no decimals. It can be rounding up to the nearest whole number.

 Rounding in cash payments

 Cash transactions are often used in both personal and business settings.
-This can for example be shopping and or a resturant visit were you might have to round up a sum.
+This can for example be shopping and or a restaurant visit were you might have to round up a sum.
 For instance, a product priced at 299.50 might round up to 300 when paid in cash, while the same transaction with a bank card remains precise at 299.50.
 This is particularly relevant due to the absence of fractional coins in circulation.

 A general rule for rounding in cash transactions is rounding decimals between 0.01 and 0.49 down and decimals between 0.50 and 0.99 up.
 This approach simplifies transactions and aligns with the practicalities of cash handling.